linorobot/linorobot2_hardware/README.md

 # linorobot2_hardware

-This is a fork of the [linorobot/linorobot2_hardware](https://github.com/linorobot/linorobot2_hardware) project which builds firmware for micro-controllers to cotrol mobile robots based on micro ROS.
+This is a fork of the [linorobot/linorobot2_hardware](https://github.com/linorobot/linorobot2_hardware) project which builds firmware for micro-controllers to control mobile robots based on micro ROS.
 The esp32 support is added to this fork.
 The WIFI capability of the esp32 can be used to build low-cost mobile robots with navigation control under ROS2.

 Please check the [Wiki](https://github.com/hippo5329/linorobot2_hardware/wiki) for configurations, guides and documents.
 Questions (via [Discussions](https://github.com/hippo5329/linorobot2_hardware/discussions)),